 After taking a course in Non-Western Cultures, students will be able to:

-- Foundational: Recognize the non-western and western binary in historical, political, cultural, and economic contexts, and understand the impact of this divide on current events in order to identify the power relations that guided the construction and maintenance of that binary.
+- Foundations: Recognize the non-western and western binary in historical, political, cultural, and economic contexts, and understand the impact of this divide on current events in order to identify the power relations that guided the construction and maintenance of that binary.

 - Context: Recognize, describe, and compare the distinguishing ideological features including global power structures and cultural worldviews between western and non-western cultures.